Technologicat/imacropy/README.md

 We provide some agile-development addons for MacroPy, namely an IPython extension to macro-enable its REPL, and a generic macro-enabling bootstrapper.

+*New in v0.2.0.* We also provide a macro-enabled equivalent of `code.InteractiveConsole`, with the same semantics regarding macros as in the IPython extension.
+The IPython extension has been renamed to `imacropy.iconsole` (note the second `i`).

 ## IPython extension